Ike Turner: Early life

-Izear Luster Turner Jr. was born in Clarksdale, Mississippi on November 5, 1931 to Beatrice Cushenberry, a seamstress, and Izear Luster Turner, a Baptist minister.
+Izear Luster Turner Jr. was born in Clarksdale, Mississippi, on November 5, 1931, to Beatrice Cushenberry, a seamstress, and Izear Luster Turner, a Baptist minister.
 His parents were Creole.
-Turner was the younger of their two children, his sister, Lee Ethel Knight, was "some ten years" his senior.
+Turner was the younger of their two children; his sister, Lee Ethel Knight, was "some ten years" his senior.
 When Turner applied for his first passport in the 1960s, he discovered that his name was registered as Ike Wister Turner.
 By then both of his parents were deceased, so he could not verify the origin of his name.

+Blues historian Ted Drozdowski claimed that Turner's father died in an industrial accident;

-According to Turner, he witnessed his father beaten and left for dead by a white mob.
-He was later told it was an act of retaliation over a woman with whom his father was having an affair.
-His father lived for two or three years as an invalid in a tent in the family's yard before succumbing to his injuries when Turner was about five years old.
+according to Turner, he witnessed his father beaten and left for dead by a white man (another account given by Turner alleged that "a couple of pickup-truck loads of whites in khaki pants and khaki shirts" dragged his father away, returning him after having "kicked holes in his stomach").
+He claimed he was later told this assault was an act of retaliation over a woman with whom his father was having an affair, and that his father lived for two or three years as an invalid in a tent erected by the Health Department in the family's yard before succumbing to his injuries when Turner was about five years old.
+Donald Brackett, author of Tumult!
+The Incredible Life of Tina Turner, observed Turner "often related" this story, but that "like most Ike stories, it might need to be taken with a pound of salt."

 His mother remarried an artist named Philip Reese, who Turner described as a violent alcoholic.
 One day after Reese gave him a whipping, Turner knocked him out with a length of lumber and ran away to Memphis for a few days before returning home.
 Despite their troubled relationship, Turner moved his stepfather into one of his homes in St. Louis after his mother died in 1959 and took care of him until his death in 1961.